luisschwab/risc-v/README.md

     Registers-->>RAM: r3: 0x11
 ```

+### Instruction Cycle

+The instruction cycle is composed of 4 steps:

+1. **Fetch**: get the next instruction from the `text` segment of memory.
+The PC holds the address for the instruction, stored in the Instruction Memory.
+2. **Decode**: the Control Unit interprets the instruction and sends control signals to the ALU, Multiplexers, Immediate Extender, Data Memory and Register File.
+3. **Execute**: The actual execution of the instruction.
+Data is read from registers, ALU operations are performed, the Program Counter is updated and results are written to registers.
+4. **Repeat**.

 ### Register Sets

 RV32I has 32 registers with an additional 32 if a floating point extension is enabled.
 The first register, x0 (zero) is a zero register, which means that loads from it are always 0 and stores have no effect.
 This makes for a simpler instruction set because it eliminates the need for special instruction formats and reduces the total number of instruction variants required.